s4602249/elec5619/README.md

 ### 2. Login:
 - Admin can login with correct username, password and captcha.
 Admin login page with option to switch role (user or admin).
 - Set session attribute: store admin information in session.
-- Remember me: store admin name and password in cookie.
+- Remember me: store username and password in cookie.
 ### 3. Logout:
 A link on the navigation bar of each page enables the admin to logout.
 ### 4. View Profile: